-This was out was a seasoned by Time Strong lacislative analyst in the This report was prepared by Tim Strom , legislative analyst in the House Research Department.
-Questions may be addressed to Tim at 651-296-1886.
+This report was prepared by Tim Strom, legislative analyst in the House Research Department.

+Questions may be addressed to Tim at tim.strom@house.mn.

 Julie Fastner provided graphics and production assistance.

 Copies of this publication may be obtained by calling 651-296-6753.
 This document can be made available in alternative formats for people with disabilities by calling 651-296-6753 or the Minnesota State Relay Service at 711 or 1-800-627-3529 (TTY).
 Many House Research Department publications are also available on the Internet at: www.house.mn/hrd/.